Our Technology

 Cost-Effective Global Distribution

-This technology enables the production and distribution of life-saving vaccines to people all around the world, even in remote and resource-limited areas.
-The LION™ platform holds the potential to redefine vaccine manufacturing and provide cost-effective solutions for making RNA therapeutics accessible in regions with lower incomes.
-By prioritizing affordability and accessibility, HDT Bio aims to bridge the gap and ensure that life-saving treatments are available to those who need them most.
+The LION™ platform holds the potential to redefine manufacturing and provide cost-effective solutions for making therapeutics accessible in regions with lower incomes.
+HDT Bio aims to bridge the gap and ensure that life-saving treatments are available to those who need them most.

 Activating RIG-I and TLR3 against Cold Tumors

-Activation of RIG-I and TLR3 in infection and cancer not only leads to expression of pro-inflammatory cytokines and cancer cell apoptosis, but also induces an innate immune response against the infection or cancer allowing the adaptive immune system to destroy infected cells and metastases and remain vigilant against recurrence.
-The combination of pathogen associated molecular pattern (PAMP), RNA activating RIG-I and TLR3 and delivery technologies represents a breakthrough in the infectious disease and immuno-oncology fields.
+Activation of RIG-I and TLR3 in cancer and infection not only leads to expression of pro-inflammatory cytokines and cancer cell apoptosis but also induces both an innate and adaptive immune response to destroy infected cells and metastases to remain vigilant against recurrence.
+The combination of pathogen associated molecular patterns, immune activation, and delivery technologies is a breakthrough in the immuno-oncology and infectious disease fields.

-Viral Protein Research from Professor Andre Lieber and the University of Washington
+Viral Protein Research from Professor Andre Lieber, MD, PhD and the University of Washington

 Junction Openers for Tumor Penetrance

-These so called ‘junction openers’ (JOs) increase the tumor penetrance, and therefore improve the efficacy, of diverse therapeutics including chemotherapeutics (Paclitaxel, Doxil, Cisplatin), antibodies (Herceptin), oncolytic viruses (Adenovirus), and cell therapies (unpublished).
+Junction Openers (JOs) increase the tumor penetrance, and therefore improve the efficacy of diverse therapeutics including chemotherapeutics (Paclitaxel, Doxil, Cisplatin), antibodies (Herceptin), oncolytic viruses (Adenovirus), and cell therapies.

 JO variants have undergone extensive preclinical characterization from bioprocess development through immunogenicity testing.
-Research has demonstrated that monotherapy with JO appears can help the immune system attack a tumor.
-HDT Bio seeks to use this approach for currently approved cancer treatments and epithelial tumors which account for about 80% of cancers.
+Research has demonstrated that monotherapy with JO helps the immune system attack a tumor.
+HDT Bio intends to use this approach for currently approved cancer treatments and epithelial tumors, which account for about 80% of cancers.